QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 If you go back to VS Code and change the `cos` back to `sin` and commit with a message (e.g. `Fixed bug`) then the PR will rerun the CI.

-In this case, you will see that while the `Modified foo` broken the CI the `Fixed bug` commit passed, and has a green checkmark after it completes its run.
+In this case, you will see that while the `Modified foo` broke the CI, the `Fixed bug` commit passed, and has a green checkmark after it completes its run.
 ```{figure} /_static/figures/ci_8.png
 :width: 100%
 ```